Hot-rolled I-beam

 Details Introduction

-I. Construction Engineering
+I. Construction Engineering Field

 II.
-Mechanical Manufacturing
+Mechanical Manufacturing Field

 III.
-Transportation
+Transportation Field

 IV.
-Steel Structures and Temporary Facilities
+Steel Structure and Temporary Facilities

 V. Other Special Scenarios